evajunkova/english-for-designers/year-review/index.md

 ## 10. What advice would you give to students going into this subject next year?
 Just enjoy the class and do github homeworks. :)

-# Thank you Justin for a nice year in school. 🌟☺️
+# Thank you Justin for a nice year in school! 🌟☺️